lcpichette/aoc-2024/README.md

 Advent of Code is largely unrelated to both lua and neovim, but by solving each day's challenge in Advent of Code with Lua, I will grow to learn Lua.

 This is not "PURE LUA", this is "Solving the challenge the best I possibly can given everything I can do with Lua."
+That might mean, for example, using `ripgrep` within Lua, as it is much faster than what Lua could do.

+**Q.** In your example, why is running `ripgrep` inherently better than creating a `ripgrep` equivalent in lua?
+Is this just a way of getting out of creating that logic yourself?

-That might mean using `ripgrep` within Lua, for example, as it is much faster than what Lua could do.
-This is for many reasons, one of them being simply that ripgrep is made in a compiled language (Rust) whereas Lua is an interpreted language.
+**A.** There are a few reasons why running `ripgrep` is faster than running even the most optimized Lua-equivalent code, but the dominant reason being that ripgrep is made in a compiled language (Rust) whereas Lua is an interpreted language.
+Me not having to recreate the wheel is also a huge plus.

 ## Dependencies